 Therapeutic alliance.
 Above all the therapeutic orientations, sophisticated counseling techniques, extensive training, professional office, personality type, or degrees... research shows that the most necessary element present in effective counseling is the therapeutic alliance.
 The relationship between you and your Counselor is the strongest predictor of positive outcomes in your therapy sessions.
 You must feel safe, secure, heard, and understood by your Counselor.
 Therefore it is important to find the best fit for you.

-Please feel welcome to learn a little bit about the Counselors below, and don't hesitate to reach out for a free 10-Minute Consultation with either Kendra, Paul, Audrey, Ryan, or Lindsay.
+Please feel welcome to learn a little bit about the Counselors below, and don't hesitate to reach out for a free 10-Minute Consultation with either Kendra, Sam, Paul, Audrey, or Lindsay, or Zac.
 We are glad you are here, and would be happy to meet you.

 Audrey is a Dayton Ohio native with a passion for her community.
 She received a BA in communication studies from Wright State University before continuing her education at the University of Dayton.
 From there, Audrey completed a Master's program in clinical mental health counseling.
 Audrey believes in a holistic, or full body, approach to mental health.
 Mindfulness practice, art therapy and play techniques also incorporate into her practice.
 Audrey can work with a wide variety of clients, preferring to work with children, adolescents and family care.
 Disorders treated include depression, trauma related disorders, anxiety, personality disorders, women's reproductive health, adjustment disorders, ADHD and oppositional defiant disorder.

 Paul Hemminger, MS, LSW

 Paul obtained his undergraduate degree at Bowling Green State University and his Masters in Social Work at Wright State University.

 Paul has worked as a therapeutic mentor, a wilderness therapy guide and as a therapist in residential centers, schools, and foster agencies.